 Vuillard then joined a group of his friends (Bonnard, Serusier, Denis, Ranson and Ibels and later Valloton and Roussel) who called themselves the Nabis.
 By 1890, he had also taken up an interest in the theatre, producing posters and sets for the new avant-garde works of symbolists like Ibsen and Maeterlinck.
-The Nabis had their first exhibition that fall and Thadée Natason the founder of La Revue blanche, then offered Vuillard his offices for his first solo exhibit in December.
+The Nabis had their first exhibition in the fall and Thadée Natason, the founder of La Revue Blanche, offered Vuillard his offices for his first solo exhibit in December.

-Initially, he made small expressive paintings of interiors using flat bands of color, then began adding detailed surface patterns to his work, creating enchanting paintings of women in domestic interiors.
-Vuillard’s touch was revolutionary in the 1890s though he stuck to daily life themes producing mostly small size works.
+Initially, he made small expressive paintings of interiors using flat bands of colour, then began adding detailed surface patterns to his work, creating enchanting paintings of women in domestic interiors.
+Vuillard’s touch was revolutionary in the 1890s though he stuck to daily life themes producing mostly small-size works.
 In 1893, he started to do fresco commissions to decorate a number of flats and, later, portraits of prosperous French families.

 Successful showings with the Nabis and at the Salons des Indépendants brought interest from elsewhere and, by 1903, he participated in the Viennese Secession as well as that of Berlin.
 In December of that year, the French government bought their first piece of art by Vuillard.
 As his career flourished to enthusiastic acclaim, Vuillard moved his mother from their constrained quarters in the Carré St-Honoré to a vast apartment in Passy.